Posted on

 Punctuality – make sure you arrive at least 15 minutes before your interview to avoid your stress level going up and giving the employer a bad impression.

-After the interview – give the interviewer a firm handshake and thank for the time and opportunity to attend the interview.
+After the interview – give the interviewer a firm handshake and thank them for their time and opportunity to attend the interview.

 As you can see interviews can be less stressful if you take time and effort to thoroughly prepare.
 If you have any further questions, please feel free to comment below or email us.